OctopusDeploy/blog/blog/2022-q1/jenkins-ten-plugins/index.md

 The [Kubernetes plugin](https://plugins.jenkins.io/kubernetes/) helps to automate scaling when running Jenkins in a Kubernetes cluster.

 This plugin creates a ‘pod’ for each dynamic agent that connects automatically via variables.
-One container in the cluster acts as the Jenkins agent, allowing you to run whatever jobs or processes you need in the others.
+One container in the cluster acts as the Jenkins agent, allowing you to run whatever jobs or processes you need on the others.

 ## 6: Dashboard View